 While it can be tempting to start coaching advice with “I think…” or “I feel…”, starting with “What the data shows is…” is always a better choice (especially when you’re delivering critical feedback).

 4. Write things down!!! (<- you need to start doing this now!)

 Writing things down is the easiest thing you can do to create huge returns on your 1:1 investment.
 When you crystalize topics, deliverables, and outcomes in writing, something magical happens!
-Writing things down drives massive accountability, helps confirm understanding in 1:1 meetings, and overcomes the inertia which ultimately results in lack of action.
+Writing things down drives massive accountabilit, helps confirm understanding in 1:1 meetings, and overcomes the inertia which ultimately results in lack of action.
 Conversely, when we don’t write things down, we undermine the commitments we make to ourselves, our teams, and each other.

 As GTD movement leader, David Allen, says “your mind is for having ideas, not holding them.”
 Yet despite our fast-paced lifestyles, human ability to forget, and the abundance of technologies available for us to recall information, I’m consistently shocked by how few of us write things down, especially when it comes to 1:1 coaching conversations.